 In true American university style, our students also play American football and baseball.
-Nearby is a swimming pool and tennis courts, while the ski resorts of Bansko, Pamporovo and Borovets are within a few hours’ drive.
-Yoga, tae kwon do, softball, karate, skiing, hiking, aerobics, boxing and kickboxing are among the sports practiced by AUBGers.
-For some of these we even have student clubs and intramural teams.
+Nearby are a swimming pool and tennis courts, while the ski resorts of Bansko, Pamporovo, and Borovets are within a few hours’ drive.
+Yoga, tae kwon do, softball, karate, skiing, hiking, aerobics, boxing, and kickboxing are among the sports practiced by AUBGers.
+For some of these, we even have student clubs and intramural teams.

 1. Document proving that you will be able to cover your living expenses in Bulgaria – valid bank account on your name with 450 EUROS (if you come for one semester).

 2. If you are 18 or over you will need a Police clearance report issued in your home country, certifying that you have never been convicted.